harshakhegde/harshakhegde.github.io/docs/wisdom.markdown

 16. Spend your life in the companies of geniuses, sages, children and books
 17. If you were OK with being unhappy, would you still be unhappy?
 18. A ship is always safe at the shore, but that is not what it is built for- Growth happens when you step out of the comfort zone
+19. You can't improve what you don't measure

 ￼